builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

     }
 ```

 This tiny change unlocks the potential of polymorphism and all the accompanying benefits.
+Polymorphism allows us to define any behavior we want to our IReservationService interface through alternative classes or mocks for our unit tests.

 > Warning :warning:
 >
 > In ASP.NET Core, controllers are automatically registered in the default DI container.
 You will need to manually register your service or the application will throw an exception.

-For reference, our full controller now becomes:
+Our controller now becomes:

 **Figure 8-X** ReservationController with injected interface